Elmwood Giants 2000-2005

 Wawanesa Brewers 2006–11

 After winning three straight Pembina Valley Baseball AA League championships from 2003-05 the Wawanesa Brewers switched to the Southwest Senior AA Baseball League for the 2006 season.
-They continued their dominance in their new surroundings by winning pennants in four of six seasons, from 2006-11 and finishing second the other two years.
-They went on to win the Manitoba Senior AA provincial crown two years, 2007 and 2011, while also twice being Senior AA finalists and semi-finalists once.
-The Brewers were managed and coached by two Manitoba Baseball Hall of Famers, Ron Seafoot and Wayne Gullet.
-The team also featured two Manitoba Senior AA Player of the Year, Cutis Seafoot (2007) and Mark McGregor (2011).
+They continued their dominance in their new surroundings by winning pennants in four of six seasons (2006-2011) and finishing second the other two years.
+They went on to win the Manitoba Senior AA provincial crown two years, 2007 and 2011, while also twice being Senior AA finalists, and semi-finalists once.
+The Brewers were managed and coached by two Manitoba Baseball Hall of Famers, Ron Seafoot and Wayne Gullett.
+The team also featured two individuals who won the Manitoba Senior AA Player of the Year award, Cutis Seafoot (2007) and Mark McGregor (2011).

 Waskada Orioles 1984–89